rishitsahu/translate-server/README.md

 - Open it in a code editor (VScode preferred)
 - For the MySQL database connection you have to specify the port, host, user and the password in all the 4 modules which are db, route, smartCache, cacheMiddleware according to   your MySQL database.
-- Install all the dependencies present in package.json with following command npm i dependency@lastest_version --save npm install dotenv@google-cloud/translate --save (for the api use this command)
+- Install all the dependencies present in package.json with following command -npm i dependency@lastest_version --save
+     -npm install dotenv@google-cloud/translate --save (for the api, use this command)
  - Define the port no. in index.json (I have set it 1007 as of now)
  - Run index.json with following command
      node index